HollyKArnold/phyloguidesR/README.md

 ## PhyloguidesR

-The PhyloguidesR package is a package built to help researchers build the most accurate trees from short-read microbial sequencing data to enable subsequent phylogenetic microbial community analyses (e.g. unifrac or Cladal Taxonomic Unit analyses).
+PhyloguidesR is an R package built to help researchers build the most accurate trees from short-read microbial sequencing data to enable subsequent phylogenetic microbial community analyses (e.g. unifrac or Cladal Taxonomic Unit analyses).

 The 16S rRNA gene has been key to sequence-based phylogenetic microbial community analyses for over 30 years.
 Since the full length 16S gene